Mark Nichols (curler): 2022 Winter Olympics

 Nichol's team, skipped by Brad Gushue, qualified as the Canadian representatives for the 2022 Winter Olympics by winning the 2021 Canadian Olympic Curling Trials, defeating Brad Jacobs 4–3 in the final.
 The team would go onto win the bronze medal.

 Personal life

-In 2005, he graduated with a Bachelor's degree in Kinesiology from the Memorial University of Newfoundland.
+In 2005, he graduated with a bachelor's degree in kinesiology from the Memorial University of Newfoundland.
 He also received an honorary Doctor of Laws degree in 2006 and received a certification of Mac-Nutrition in 2021.

-With Gushue, Nichols is the co-owner and personal trainer with Orangethory Fitness in St. John's.
+With Gushue, Nichols is the co-owner and personal trainer with Orangetheory Fitness in St. John's.
 In the summer of 2011, Nichols married his longtime girlfriend and fellow curler Colette Lemon.
 They have two children.
 In August 2011, Nichols ran for the Progressive Conservative nomination in the district of Labrador West, losing to Nick McGrath.
 His mother, Helen competed for Newfoundland at the 1992 Scott Tournament of Hearts.